Discover Hampton, VA’s Hidden Gems: Top Attractions You Can’t Miss

 Casemate Museum of Fort Monroe

-Visitors to the Casemate Museum can enjoy water views from the fort walls.
-Visitors can also go inside the fort for a tour.
+Visitors to the Casemate Museum can enjoy water views from the fort walls and take a tour inside the fort.

 Casemate Museum at Ft.
 Monroe